Autumn Statement Impact Assessment

 And additional rate taxpayers enjoy 45% tax relief on pension contributions, with a £1,000 contribution only costing £550 in real terms.

-If you haven’t been making contributions for a while or receive a lump sum, you can carry forward your pension allowance from the previous three tax years and still receive tax relief of up to 45% depending on your current and previous income.
+If you haven’t been making contributions for a while or receive a lump sum, you can carry forward your unused pension allowance from the previous three tax years and still receive tax relief of up to 45% depending on your current and previous income.

 Anything above the basic rate of tax must be claimed via the individual’s tax return and the above examples assume that you have then invested the additional tax relief claimed.